payal1607/flappy-bird-unity/README.md

-Flappy Bird (2D)
+# Flappy Bird

 A Flappy Bird style game built with Unity 6 using the New Input System.
 The project includes clean and professional code, making it easy to understand and follow.

+The game is designed to work consistently across different screen sizes and resolutions.

-Topics: Side Scrolling, Infinite Pipe Generation, Parallax Background Unity Version: Unity 6
+Topics: Side Scrolling, Infinite Pipe Generation, Responsive Screen Resize Unity Version: 6000.3.8f1

-Tutorial
+# Tutorial

 Full step-by-step tutorial available on YouTube:
-[Add your YouTube link]

-# flappy-bird-unity
+# Discord

-Flappy Bird Unity tutorial assets (images, sounds, and fonts).
+Join our Discord to ask questions: https://discord.gg/dfjMzNXB9n